Joe Orton

 • Lord Cucumber and The Boy Hairdresser (co-written with Halliwell) (published 2001)

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Joe Orton" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Joe Orton" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools